 - If a course has certain requirements, it may be necessary to consult with external partners.
 This includes Disclosure and Barring Service checks and Occupational Health checks.
 In these instances, specific information will be required and you will be contacted to provide this.
 Specific agreements will be in place to protect the use of your personal information

 - We may also need to deal with external providers during the application process.
-These could include UKCISA, UCAS, UK NARIC, IELTS, TOEFL, ESFA and Pearson
+These could include UKCISA, UCAS, Ecctis, IELTS, TOEFL, ESFA, Pearson and other qualification verification systems

 - Third parties who are contracted to provide services for the University, for example, Meercat/Impress